Banks seek ways to mitigate European bonus curb

 Banks in London have a history of finding ways around payroll legislation they don’t like.
 In the 1990s some paid part of their employees’ salaries in exotic forms such as gold bullion, diamonds and fine wine to avoid a form of payroll tax.

-Senior bankers warned that the curbs would hurt European firms with large investment banking units, such as Barclays (BARC.L) and Deutsche Bank (DBKGn.DE), and benefit rivals such as U.S. bulge-bracket firms and up-and-coming Asian players.
+Senior bankers warned that the curbs would hurt European firms with large investment banking units, such as Barclays and Deutsche Bank, and benefit rivals such as U.S. bulge-bracket firms and up-and-coming Asian players.

 The new rules will not apply to the majority of bank staff, who on average earn bonuses of up to 30 percent of salary.